RenardiAdryan/ARM-Microcontroller/README.md

 # ARM-Microcontroller
-it provide examples of my vairous projects
+it provide examples of my various projects